 Creative potential options being discussed on campuses throughout the country include:

-• Fall start dates may be delayed to October, November, or even January.
-Conducting spring semester 2021 during the summer months is a possibility, and it would be helpful in keeping students on track for graduation within the traditional four-year course of study.
+- Fall start dates may be delayed to October, November, or even January.
+Conducting the spring semester 2021 during the summer months is a possibility, and it would be helpful in keeping students on track for graduation within the traditional four-year course of study.

-• Shorter class terms may be successful, and they are already in place at a number of institutions.
+- Shorter class terms may be successful, and they are already in place at a number of institutions.
 A semester of sixteen weeks may become a quartet of four-week terms.
 This academic calendar allows a deep dive into a subject.
-Study is intensive but flexible.
-Multiple beginning and end dates naturally lend themselves to interruptions and decreases the impact of an abrupt campus closure
+The study is intensive but flexible.
+Multiple beginning and end dates naturally lend themselves to interruptions and decrease the impact of an abrupt campus closure

 If a substantial number of high school graduates of 2020 choose to take a gap year, then colleges will be forced to handle essentially two incoming freshman classes.
 Colleges have already committed to the students who were initially to have arrived in August of 2020.
 We believe this population crunch indicates a more competitive admission process for the Class of 2021.